Computational Aspects of Nearly Single-Peaked Electorates: Basic Results about Single-Peaked Profiles

-\begin{proofs} Since the vote $\succ$ ranks $c_m$ last while the vote $\overline{\succ}$ ranks $c_1$ last, these candidates have to be at the left-most and right-most position on any compatible axis.
-Note that $c_1$ is the peak in $\succ$.
+\begin{proof} Since the vote $\vote{}$ ranks $c_m$ last while the vote $\overline{\vote{}}$ ranks $c_1$ last, these candidates have to be at the left-most and right-most position on any compatible axis.
+Note that $c_1$ is the top-ranked candidate of $\vote{}$.
 Hence this already determines the position of all other candidates.
-Consequently only two axes are possible: $c_1<\cdots <c_m$ and $c_m<\cdots <c_1$. ~\end{proofs}
+Consequently only two axes are possible: $c_1>\cdots >c_m$ and $c_m>\cdots >c_1$. \end{proof}